pac-dev/notes/content/waveguides.md

 	# filter and DC block
 	_loop_cutoff get _tik get 0.03 tport tone
-	dup 12 atone _feedback get 0 lt cf
+	dup 30 atone _feedback get 0 lt cf

 	# fork feedback and output
 	dup 0 pset

 	# some mixing
+	100 buthp 100 buthp
 	dup dup 0.5 3 1200 zrev + 0.75 * + 0 0.01 -15 peaklim
 ```

 ## Experiment: Wildlife

 When exploring waveguide synthesis, it's useful to have mental models and simplifications to work with.
 One such insight is to imagine that the looped delay line provides an infinite number of harmonics of its base frequency, some having more weight than others.
 Without any filters, the weights of harmonics are based on their harmonic distance: the simplest fractions, such as the fundamental, are the heaviest.
 This weight determines which harmonics are more likely to resonate, with the lighter ones generally being softer or absent (this is probabilistic when the exciter is based on noise).
 By adding filters into the loop, we shape the spectrum of those weights.
 When crossfading multiple delays in the loop, we intersect the spectra of their weighted harmonics.

-Still, the pitch modification caused by adding filters in the loop comes in as a separate concern.
-One practical solution is to play along with it: let the pitch fluctuate and enjoy the complex timbres created by adding combinations of filters in the loop and modulating them.
-These pitch fluctuations can be satisfyingly organic, especially when the context is not musical.
-This is, I believe, how pitch is handled in some xoxos instruments such as *Fauna* and *Elder Thing*.
+However, complex filtering in the loop means the final pitch of the model will be much harder to control.
+One practical solution is to play along with it, since these pitch fluctuations can be satisfyingly organic, especially when the context is not musical.
+This is, I believe, how pitch is handled in some [xoxos instruments][] such as *Fauna* and *Elder Thing*.
 In the following example, the same approach is used to create organic animal calls.
 There are two parallel bandpass filters in the loop, one of which has three times the frequency of the other.

 figure: sporthDiagram
 diagram: WG_Wildlife.svg